-Ownership held in Ordinary and Deferred shares.
-Ownership held in class A shares.

-Ownership held in class G shares, K shares, S shares and Preference shares.
-In liquidation.
+- Ownership held in class A and B shares. - Ownership held in Ordinary and Deferred shares.
+Ownership held in class A shares. - Ownership held in class G shares, K shares, S shares and Preference shares. - In liquidation.
 Partnership and Limited Liability Partnership (LLPs) do not have a share capital and unless otherwise stated, the Group holds 100 per cent interest in these entities.
 Company entitled to exemption from audit under section 480 of the Companies Act 2006 relating to dormant companies.